 The MGA is the regulatory body responsible for the governance and supervision of all gaming activities in and from Malta.
-It is assigned with the responsibility and official authority to ensure that Malta’s gaming regime is based on fair, responsible, safe and secure provision of gaming services and it seeks to ensure that the three main pillars of gaming, namely (i) the fairness of games, (ii) the protection of minors and vulnerable persons and (iii) the prevention of crime, fraud and money laundering, are safeguarded as much as possible.
+It is assigned with the responsibility and official authority to ensure that Malta’s gaming regime is based on a fair, responsible, safe and secure provision of gaming services and it seeks to ensure that the three main pillars of gaming, namely (i) the fairness of games, (ii) the protection of minors and vulnerable persons, and (iii) the prevention of crime, fraud and money laundering, are safeguarded as much as possible.

-It is therefore the duty and responsibility of the Authority to process all the data and information as may be required to effectively safeguard the public interest with regards to gaming activities in and from Malta.
+It is, therefore, the duty and responsibility of the Authority to process all the data and information as may be required to effectively safeguard the public interest with regards to gaming activities in and from Malta.

 When determining the purposes and means of the processing of such personal data, the MGA – whose principal place of business is situated at Building SCM 02-03, Level 4, SmartCity Malta, Ricasoli SCM1001, Malta – is acting as the ‘Data Controller’ for the purposes of the General Data Protection Regulation (GDPR).